taylormck/simpleOBJViewer/README.txt

 Shading is still unaffected, but for now, it looks pretty cool.

-//---------------------------MULTIPLE MESHES !!------------------------------//
-Can render multiple meshes.
-Renders a hardcoded list when the -s flag is used.
-Otherwise, will render all obj files entered at the command line. i.e., ./viewer data/elk.obj data/teapot.obj data/sponza.obj will render all three meshes with their appropriate material properties and textures
-./viewer data/*.obj  will render all the objects in alphabetical order

 //---------------------------ANTI-ALIASING !!--------------------------------//
 Anti-aliasing is enabled.
 It wasn't difficult, though I'm unsure exactly which algorithm is being used.